-The following interview was originally published in Artslant in September, 2014.
+The following interview was originally published by Artslant on September 24, 2014.

 Clearly Burnier is having a moment.
 It is exciting to witness.
 With a background in computer science and painting, his sculptural works interrogate material and philosophical concerns.
 In one ongoing series, he begins with a flat piece of aluminum, folding it methodically until further folds are no longer possible.
 The resulting elegantly crumpled objects are covered with a layer of matte paint, and thereafter appear like crumpled balls of thick paper; they evoke the residue of vibrant energies — sitting like cast aside experiments whose original purpose is not longer accessible.
 Burnier’s work reintroduces the process of thinking as a final object in and of itself.